Duskin Hill - Author

 Current Works

-Strap Buckner — A novel in final stages
+Strap Buckner — A historical novel in the revision stage

 Aylett C. “Strap” Buckner’s story unfolds at the edge of recorded history, where documented events give way to memory, and memory begins to shape the telling.